timefrancesco/touchboard/sources/website/content/post/first.md

 <br>

 ### What is a TouchBoard configuration exactly?
-It's just a list of quick commands that you can send to the Mac.
+It's just a list of quick commands that you can send to your host machine.
 Each TouchBoard configuration support up to 20 commands, it is possible to customize the look (text, colors and icons) and the command to send.
 <br>
 <br>